Annika Östberg: Transfer to Sweden and release

 The question of being transferred to a Swedish prison is outside the scope of a parole hearing.
 California governor Arnold Schwarzenegger refused in an interview in August 2005 with Swedish television to let her be transferred to Sweden to serve the remaining period in her native country.
 In April 2009, she was finally transferred after years of silent diplomatic activity.
 It is believed that the financial crisis in the United States and the fact that prisoners are a burden on the economy was one reason for the transfer. Östberg became one of the first prisoners to be transferred under the new rules.

-On November 16, 2009, a Swedish court decided that her life sentence should be time-limited so that she can be released in May 2011, more than 30 years after her arrest.
+On November 16, 2009, a Swedish court decided that Östberg's sentence should be reduced to 45 years, allowing her to be released after serving two thirds of her sentence. Östberg was released from prison in May 2011, more than 30 years after her arrest.
 On August 8, 2010, Östberg hosted the program Sommar on Sveriges Radio.
 She was released on May 2, 2011, after having been locked up for 30 years, since May 1, 1981, a longer prison time than almost any Swedish citizen.